jgs03177/sc2combatsim/README.md

 ### Application

-+ Predict combat outcomes of two armies and optimizing a unit-combination of an army. [(Link)](https://github.com/jgs03177/pcooa-sc2)
++ Predict combat outcomes of two armies and optimize a unit-combination of an army. [(Link)](https://github.com/jgs03177/pcooa-sc2)

 ### Papers